-Adrenal insufficiency, also known as Addison’s disease, refers to insufficient production of one or more of these specific adrenal hormones due to an underlying health condition.
+Adrenal insufficiency, also known as Addison’s disease, refers to the insufficient production of one or more of these specific adrenal hormones due to an underlying health condition.
 Fatigue could be a mild form of adrenal insufficiency brought on by chronic stress to the body and overworked glands.

 There are many signs and symptoms that could indicate adrenal fatigue.
 For example, the following conditions could be the result of overworked glands:

 Dr. Jacobson could recommend numerous approaches for reaching a diagnosis and subsequently administer adrenal fatigue treatment to qualifying Massachusetts patients.
-He may order blood, urine, or saliva samples to measure an individual’s cortisol, thyroid stimulating hormone, Free T3, and Free T4 levels.
+He may order blood, urine, or saliva samples to measure an individual’s cortisol, thyroid-stimulating hormone, Free T3, and Free T4 levels.

-Depending on a patient’s symptoms, a physician may order a test their blood to measure adrenocorticotropic hormone (ACTH) levels, which is produced by the pituitary gland and is responsible for maintaining cortisol levels.
+Depending on a patient’s symptoms, a physician may order a test of their blood to measure adrenocorticotropic hormone (ACTH) levels, which is produced by the pituitary gland and is responsible for maintaining cortisol levels.

 The hormone Dehydroepiandrosterone (DHEA) is also released by the adrenal glands.
 A DHEA-sulfate test could indicate a DHEA deficiency, which often correlates with a low sex drive and poor mood.